eivindbohler/tinyllama-bios/README.md

 # TinyLlama BIOS

 This repo contains the tools necessary to build the [TinyLlama](https://github.com/eivindbohler/tinyllama) BIOS (Coreboot/SeaBIOS).
 Based on the 86Duino project from https://github.com/roboard/build-coreboot

+Tested on:
-Tested on Ubuntu 16.04 i386 and macOS Big Sur.
+* Ubuntu 16.04 i386
+* macOS Big Sur x86_64
+* macOS Monterey x86_64 and arm64

+Other operating systems and architectures are probably easy to get working as well, but your mileage may vary.

 ### Prerequisites
 #### Ubuntu